SoftwareHeritage/swhapguide/SWHAP@Paris.md

 During this phase, the general history of the software will be reconstructed, identifying the software versions and the contributors.

-MF: no clear place to do so in the Workbench (especially for contributors and their workdate in the project).

 Collected materials will be prepared for proper archiving.

 Preparing software source code for archival in **Software Heritage**